rozek/hyperscript-examples/README.md

  </script>
 ```

-You may then define a behavior given in text from using
+You may then define a behavior given in text form using

 ```
  defineBehavior(`